SRCantona/Machine-Learning/README.md

 Linear Regression achieved an RMSE of 15.03, an MSE of 3.88, and an R-squared value of 0.9998.
 In comparison, Random Forest Regression recorded an RMSE of 26.15, an MSE of 5.11, and an R-squared value of 0.9996.
 These results suggest that while both algorithms show high R-squared values, indicating strong explanatory power for the variance in gold prices, Linear Regression outperformed Random Forest Regression in terms of RMSE and MSE, indicating higher prediction accuracy for this dataset.

 ![image](https://github.com/user-attachments/assets/6b32d56f-dd9c-47f5-a875-67918522177d)

+The analysis shows that Linear Regression performed better than Random Forest Regression in terms of RMSE and MSE, suggesting it has higher predictive accuracy.
+This could be due to the dataset's characteristics and the linear relationships that Linear Regression effectively captured.
+Although Random Forest Regression is adept at handling complex, non-linear relationships, it might not have captured the specific patterns in the gold price data as effectively as Linear Regression.
+The significant performance metrics, such as RMSE and MSE, highlight Linear Regression's efficiency in this context, likely due to the linear trends in the dataset.
+However, the high R-squared values for both models confirm their overall effectiveness in modeling the data.